-As we have seen in Part One, the center and the borders of the self are perpetually shifting and in a person’s ordinary waking consciousness, our sense of who we are can include not only our body, mind, and personality, but even possessions, other people, roles, group-memberships and whatever else we happen to identify with at a given moment.
+As we have seen in Part Two, the center and the borders of the self are perpetually shifting and in a person’s ordinary waking consciousness, our sense of who we are can include not only our body, mind, and personality, but even possessions, other people, roles, group-memberships and whatever else we happen to identify with at a given moment.
 What we consider our self and where we locate our borders, can vary over a stunningly vast range.
 To make things more complicated, we tend to have, simultaneously, different identities on different levels.
 There is a deep identity that hardly changes — if at all: you are, at least in some strange way, the same person that you were when you were one year old, or even younger.
 There are other identities which change slowly, over long periods, like those related to your work, social position, close family, health, country, faith.
 And finally, there is a surface identity which cheerfully flips from one state to another in a fraction of a second, as when you are engrossed in a book, and a sudden sound or physical touch makes the center of your identity jump almost instantaneously from some imaginary reality in the mind towards the body.

 Both the average and the ideal location for the borders of the self differ not only between individuals but also between different knowledge systems and (sub)cultures.
 In the next section we'll have a look at four quite different ways of understanding the self.

 The table in this section intends to give a quick, schematic overview of four different ways of conceptualising the self.

 |That, Self and Soul||All is Brahman|